chuan-khuna/chuan-khuna/README.md

 > "I have an avid interest in data science and data visualisation"

-A programmer who suffers from RSIs (eg De Quervain, Trigger Finger, Tennis Elbow, Wrist Tendonitis).
+A programmer who suffers from Gastritis and RSIs (eg De Quervain, Trigger Finger, Tennis Elbow, Wrist Tendonitis).

 ### Interests